Yuzmi/miam/README.md

 =====
 - catalog management in admin
 - try postgresql and sqlite
-- choose order of categories and feeds
+- order of categories and feeds
 - settings
-- improve context menu ?
+- add options in context menu
 - keyboard navigation
 - unit tests
 - manage if data in favicon href